rust-osdev/uefi-rs/PUBLISHING.md

 ## Updating the changelog

-After bumping the crate versions, we should also update the [`CHANGELOG.md`](CHANGELOG.md) file in order to move all of the unpublished changes to their respective version, and prepare it for tracking further changes.
+After bumping the crate versions, we should also update the [`CHANGELOG.md`](CHANGELOG.md) file in order to move all the unpublished changes to their respective version, and prepare it for tracking further changes.
+The date of the release should be included next to the section title as done for the other releases.